sweco-sejuva/sejuva_FME_vm/README.md

 1. Change the admin password
 1. Activate FME Server

-## Publish VMCreator.fmw and AWSCredentialSupplier.fmx to FME Server/Cloud
+## Publish VMCreator.fmw to FME Server/Cloud
 1. Open VMCreator.fmw, set the private parameters `git.username` and `git.repository`, and add a webconnection for the `GMAIL_NAMED_CONNECTION` private parameter.
 Publish to the FMETraining repository (or a repository of your choice) on FME Server.

 ## Create FME Server App